JoseRoca/WinFBX/docs/Databases/ADO Classes/CADODB.md

 The **Error** object contains details about data access errors that pertain to a single operation involving the provider.
 Any operation involving ADO objects can generate one or more provider errors.
 As each error occurs, one or more **Error** objects are placed in the **Errors** collection of the **Connection** object.
 When another ADO operation generates an error, the **Errors** collection is cleared, and the new set of **Error** objects is placed in the **Errors** collection.

 **Note**: Each **Error** object represents a specific provider error, not an ADO error.
 ADO errors are exposed to the run-time exception-handling mechanism.
 For example, in Microsoft Visual Basic, the occurrence of an ADO-specific error will trigger an **On Error** event and appear in the **Error** object.
-For a complete list of ADO errors, see the **ErrorValueEnum** topic.
+For a complete list of ADO errors, see the **ErrorValueEnum** table below.

 You can read an **Error** object's properties to obtain specific details about each error, including the following: